 Quaternary prevention should precedence over any alternative preventive, diagnostic, and therapeutic, as is the practice version ‘primum non-nocere’

 - Do not mistake risk factors with disease

 - To avoid check-ups or unnecessary exams

 - To avoid technical interventionism in healthcare

 - To avoid the indiscriminate use of antibiotics

 - Understanding disease pathology is the first step towards formulating preventive measures

-- Prevention can be achieved in any stage of disease
+- Prevention can be achieved in any stage of the disease

-- Primordial or primary prevention is most effective and economical
+- Primordial or primary prevention is the most effective and economical

 - Disease control is also a part of prevention which is achieved by means of continuous monitoring and surveillance of disease.